10 Fall Internships for High School Students

 Program Dates (Fall): Early September - Late January

-During your internship, you may need to work with full-time staff on a range of projects.
-Among other responsibilities, these tasks will involve research, attending meetings, managing incoming inquiries, data analysis, drafting briefings, and assisting with event coordination.
-You'll also have the chance to get an inside look at City government operations through the bi-weekly Speaker Series where esteemed guest speakers like Deputy Mayors, Commissioners, Program Directors, and other senior staff, will share their professional insights.
+The New York City Office of the Mayor offers internship opportunities to high school students interested in gaining insight into city government and policy.
+During your internship, you will work with full-time staff on a range of projects.
+These tasks will involve conducting research, attending meetings, managing incoming inquiries, analyzing data, drafting briefings, and assisting with event coordination.
+You'll also have the chance to learn about City government operations through the bi-weekly Speaker Series, where guest speakers, including Deputy Mayors, Commissioners, Program Directors, and other senior staff, will share their professional insights.
+You'll collaborate with fellow interns to develop a service project that uplifts New Yorkers in need.
+To learn more about this internship, check our out complete guide here.

 Stipend: $15/hour